me-js-bro/hyprconf-install/README.md

    chmod +x start.sh
    ./start.sh
    ```
-- Hurrah!
-Now reboot your system, select Hyprland from your login manager, log into your Hyprland and enjoy it.
+Hurrah!
+Now select Hyprland from your login manager, login to your Hyprland and enjoy it.
-<hr> <br>

 <br>

 ## Keyboard Shortcuts

 ### Hyprland Keybinds

+The `SUPER` button is the `Windows` button in your keyboard.

 | Function                        | Keybind                     | Action                                       |
 |---------------------------------|-----------------------------|----------------------------------------------|